loggoo53/bevel/CONTRIBUTING.md

 Consider picking up a [“help-wanted”](https://github.com/hyperledger/bevel/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or ["good-first-issue"](https://github.com/hyperledger/bevel/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) task

-If you can commit to full-time/part-time development, then please contact us on our [Rocketchat channel](https://chat.hyperledger.org/channel/bevel ) to work through logistics!
+If you can commit to full-time/part-time development, then please contact us on our [Discord server](https://chat.hyperledger.org) to work through logistics!

 Please visit the
-[Developer Guide](https://hyperledger-bevel.readthedocs.io/en/latest/developerguide/) in the docs to learn how to make contributions to this exciting project.
+[Developer Pre-requisites](https://hyperledger-bevel.readthedocs.io/en/latest/tutorials/dev-prereq/) followed by [How to Contribute](https://hyperledger-bevel.readthedocs.io/en/latest/contributing/how-to-contribute/) in the docs to learn how to make contributions to this exciting project.

  #### Pull Request Process :

-For source code integrity , Hyperledger Bevel GitHub pull requests are accepted from forked repositories only.
+For source code integrity, Hyperledger Bevel GitHub pull requests are accepted from forked repositories only.
 There are also quality standards identified and documented here that will be enhanced over time.

 1. Fork Hyperledger Bevel via Github UI.
 2. Clone the fork to your local machine.